microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 For Azure SQL Database, you can also enable Automatic Plan Correction through automatic tuning options in the portal or REST APIs.
 You can read more about this at https://docs.microsoft.com/en-us/azure/sql-database/sql-database-automatic-tuning-enable.
 Automatic Plan Correction recommendations are always enabled for any database where Query Store is enabled (which is the default for Azure SQL Database and Managed Instance).
 Automatic Plan Correction (FORCE_PLAN) is enabled by default for Azure SQL Database as of March, 2020 for new databases.

 To go through an demonstration of Automatic Plan Correction, use the following set of scripts: https://github.com/microsoft/bobsql/tree/master/demos/sqlserver/autotune.
-The only pre-requisite you will need to change is to import a compatible version of the WideWorldImporters database into Azure SQL Database at https://docs.microsoft.com/en-us/sql/samples/wide-world-importers-oltp-install-configure?view=sql-server-ver15.
-For Managed Instance, you can also restore a backup of WideWorldImports once you copy into Azure Blog Storage.
+The only prerequisite you will need to change is to import a compatible version of the WideWorldImporters database into Azure SQL Database at https://docs.microsoft.com/en-us/sql/samples/wide-world-importers-oltp-install-configure?view=sql-server-ver15.
+For Managed Instance, you can also restore a backup of WideWorldImporters once you copy into Azure Blog Storage.

 **Automatic Tuning for Azure SQL Database**